ToshikiNakamura0412/dotfiles/README.md

 # dotfiles
-setting for aliases, tmux, vim and neovim
+Setting for aliases, tmux, vim and neovim
 ## Environment
 - Unix or Linux
 - bash or zsh